FranckRod/FranckRod/README.md

 <!-- Actual text -->

-You can find me on Linkedin here https://www.linkedin.com/in/franckrod/
+You can find me on Linkedin here https://www.linkedin.com/in/franckrod/ or via email frank93antoniog@gmail.com